 |% Fully Retained or Partially Retained

 This highly selective merit-based scholarship is awarded primarily on the merits of the Admissions Application, LSAT scores, undergraduate academic performance, and academic promise.
 Distinguished Scholars receive full tuition scholarships for their first year of study at Seton Hall Law.
 The Distinguished Scholarship is renewable if the student maintains continuous enrollment and maintains a required GPA standard.
-As a Distinguished Scholar, students will be paired with a faculty member to act as a mentor and advisor, and will participate in networking and informational events with prominent members of the legal community.

 Public Tuition Rate Credit

 Seton Hall University is pleased to announce that it has extended its tuition reduction initiative to eligible first-year students enrolling in the School of Law commencing Fall 2013.
 The reduction amounts to more than 50% of the regular yearly tuition rate and means that eligible students, may attend Seton Hall Law at the same tuition rate as New Jersey’s public law schools’ in-state rate.
 Details here >>